replit/codemirror-indentation-markers/README.md

 - `highlightActiveBlock`

-    Boolean that controls whether the active block markers are styled differently.
+    Boolean that determines whether the active block marker is styled differently.
 Setting this to `false` provides a significant performance enhancement because it means that markers do not need to be regenerated when the selection changes.
 Defaults to `true`.

-- `showFirstIndent`
+  - `hideFirstIndent`

-    Boolean that controls whether there are markers at column zero.
-Defaults to `true`.
+    Boolean that determines whether markers at column zero are omitted.
+    Defaults to `false`.

 #### Example